Why I’m not that worried about microplastics (yet)

 Meanwhile…

-Heart disease is out there claiming one in three Americans, and 90% of those cases could be prevented with lifestyle changes.
+Heart disease is out there claiming one in three Americans.
+90% of those cases could be prevented with lifestyle changes.

 Air pollution contributes to 4.2 million premature deaths worldwide each year.